ominhas/rcos-status-updates/fall_2018/week_08.md

 > In this section, you can write about any blockers that you are having trouble in the project.

 I don't want to make useless commits, but I feel like if I don't make any more commits that may lower my grade.
 I'll probably talk to a few people about it.
+Also Django again giving me trouble.

 > Examples: Confusion on how to approach a problem, Limited experience with a specific technology